HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-2 Hazardous Voltages.md

 ### Section 5.2: Hazardous Voltages

+> **Note:** While this section doesn't contain material directly tied to specific exam questions, the safety information presented here is essential knowledge for any ham radio operator working with electrical equipment.

 #### What Are Hazardous Voltages?

 In the ham radio world, we generally consider anything above 30 volts to be potentially hazardous.
 That might seem low, but remember, it doesn't take much to give you a nasty shock or worse.